satya-2730/Custom-Object-Classifier-and-Detector-for-Raspberry-Pi/README.md

 # Custom-Object-Detector-for-Raspberry-Pi

-This is a Custom trained object detector which can be used on Raspberry Pi.
+This is a Custom trained object detector which was used on Raspberry Pi 4B.
 This object-detector was trained to detect the 'Traffic Cones'.